tux4kids/Tuxpaint-Android/README.md

   * assets/
     The resources folder
   * assets/tuxpaint.zip
-    The resources for TuxPaint, including images, sounds etc.
+    The resources for Tux Paint, including images, sounds etc.
   * res/
     directory holding resources for your application
   * res/drawable-*